-I sat up a little straighter.
-Not much, but slightly.
+I sat up straighter.
+Not much, but a little.
 Elizabeth must have told her some of our plans.
 “Why not?
 Why shouldn’t we travel?”

 “You should not travel.”
 She paused.
 She waved a bit more.
 “My spirit guide will not tell me why.”

-Figures.
+Figured.
 She was probably just waiting for me to tell her more.
 I took the bait.
 “I actually am planning on traveling that day.
 Should I change my plans and go a different day?
-Would that work?”
+Would that help?”